web3tea/curio-dashboard/README.md

    ```

 2. **Edit the Configuration**
-   Adjust the `config.toml` to match your setup, or start with a [minimal configuration file](minimal.config.toml).
+   Adjust the `config.toml` to match your setup, including user roles and permissions, or start with a [minimal configuration file](minimal.config.toml).

 3. **Start the Backend**
    ```bash